BibleEtScienceDiffusion/Chronology/README.md

 Avertissement de 2 Pierre 3:5-6 :
 "5For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water, 6by which the world that then existed perished, being flooded with water."
 1 Peter 3:5-6 (NKJV)

-Il est nécessaire d'accepter que oes conditions terrestres avant le déluge ont eu un rôle primordial sur la longévité des premiers hommes.
+Il est nécessaire d'accepter que des conditions terrestres avant le déluge ont eu un rôle primordial sur la longévité des premiers hommes.

 ### Adopter une hiérarchie des sources